 What you need are the right tools and the right guidance to creating a workout that meets your needs.
-With a few choice pieces of equipment and a simple template to follow you’ll be able to put together and effective, time efficient workout.
+With a few choice pieces of equipment and a simple template to follow you’ll be able to put together an effective, time-efficient workout.

 The Right Equipment

-You can purchases any of these at a local sporting goods store, or here’s a link to my Amazon Store Front:
+You can purchase any of these at a local sporting goods store, or here’s a link to my Amazon Store Front:

 https://www.amazon.com/shop/LisaSwansonFit Full disclosure I do receive a small commission on purchases made through this link.